roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 04Page 4

+===

- 04Page 4 ****** The Hard Body's Continuing Education Ch.
-04 ****** bydlsloan© She snapped back to the attention when she realized that the man across from her was now using a small hand-held video camera to record her.
+She snapped back to the attention when she realized that the man across from her was now using a small hand-held video camera to record her.
 He also used his cell phone to take a couple pictures.
 Somehow, she knew this would end up on the Internet.
 Miles did nothing to stop it, so neither did she.

  "Moist heat is better for these types of injuries," Miles said.
 "Anyone have a heat wrap or anything?"
 He knew the answer would be no, so he put his index finger in her mouth.
 She sucked it the way she knew he wanted -- as if it was a cock, bobbing her head, hollowing her cheeks and pursing her lips.
 He did the same with his ring and index fingers and when they were all "wet enough" he applied his wet hand to her thigh, rubbing it again.